 Other dangerous items

 Other items in your home may also be dangerous to your companion animals.
-Carefully look around your home for items which might be dangerous if chewed, swallowed, climbed, pulled on etc. These include but are not limited to batteries (particularly button batteries); cords and cables; furniture, decorations or objects which may unbalance and fall on your animal (think about whether this could happen if these are knocked, climbed, or pulled on); and draws and cupboards which your animal could climb into, which may close shut, trapping your animal inside.
+Carefully look around your home for items which might be dangerous if chewed, swallowed, climbed, pulled on etc. These include but are not limited to cords and cables; furniture, decorations or objects which may unbalance and fall on your animal (think about whether this could happen if these are knocked, climbed, or pulled on); and draws and cupboards which your animal could climb into, which may close shut, trapping your animal inside.
 If you feel an object or item is unsafe for a child, consider whether it is also unsafe for your animals.